nikosChalk/ctf-writeups/uiuctf22/jail/a-horse-with-no-neighs/README.md

 This is interesting.
 What if our input was "ev𝕒l(1)" instead of "eval(1)".
 Would this trigger the `re.match`?
 The answer is no.

 `re.match` would be invoked on our input string "ev𝕒l(1)", which does not contain 4 consecutive alphabetical characters.
-The "𝕒" is U+0x1D552, which is not matched by the regex.
+The "𝕒" is U+0x1D552, which is not matched by the regex `[a-zA-Z]{4}` *(Note however that the regex `\w{4}` would match the whole "ev𝕒l" string)*.
 However, when our input is placed inside `compile` to generate the code object, the identifier "ev𝕒l" is converted to its normal NFKC form according to the documentation.
 And the normal value of "𝕒" is "a"!
 We can write a simple python script that finds all these mappings:

 ```python
 import sys